yk7-yash/VNPD2021-KGCE/README.md

 # VNPD2021-KGCE
-This is repository created for Vlinks technical test
+This is repository created for Nimap & VLiNK technical test based on competitive programming & programming MCQs